Mir Sayyid Ali: Family

-Early works
+Early works in Persia

 Modern research suggests that Mir Sayyid Ali took part in the illustration of the famous Shahnameh of Shah Tahmasp created in 1525–1548 for Shah Tahmasp I (1514–1576).
 Two miniatures in it are attributed to Sayyid Ali's.
 He was also involved in the creation of lavish illustrations for the manuscript of the Khamsa of Nizami ("Five poems") created by the best artists of the Shah's kitabhane in 1539–1543 by order of Shah Tahmasp.
 Of the 14 miniatures his brush is credited with, four among them including "Layla and Majnun", bears the signature of the artist.
-The period around 1540, contains two remarkable works of the master: a picture of the elegant young man holding a letter disclosed, and a diptych (double frontispiece) for the Khamsa of Nizami with "nomad camp of nomads" on one sheet and "Evening Life Palace" on the other.
+The period around 1540, contains two remarkable works of the master: a picture of the elegant young man holding a letter disclosed, and a diptych (double frontispiece) for the Khamsa of Nizami with "Camp of nomads" on one sheet and "Evening Life Palace" (signed) on the other.

 Removal from court

 In the 1540s, Shah Tahmasp I became increasingly orthodox and grew to reject artistic representations of living creatures.
-He lost interest in miniatures, and eventually issued an edict banning secular images throughout the Persian Empire.
+He lost interest in miniatures, and eventually issued an edict banning secular images throughout Safavid Iran.
 Artists of his court, including Mir Sayyid Ali, dispersed in all directions.
 Most took refuge at the court of Shah Tahmasp's nephew, Sultan Ibrahim Mirza.

 Humayun service

-Meanwhile, the Mughal Emperor Humayun after unsuccessful battles with Sher Shah Suri, lost his throne, and in 1543 arrived in Persia, where Shah Tahmasp gave him a warm welcome and the highest protection.
+Meanwhile, the Mughal Emperor Humayun after unsuccessful battles with Sher Shah Suri, lost his throne, and in 1543 arrived in Iran, where Shah Tahmasp gave him a warm welcome and the highest protection.
 Followed by countless feasts on which Tahmasp persuaded the Sunni Humayun to go to the Shiite faith.
 While Humayun was staying in Tabriz, he became acquainted with the artists, was fascinated by their works, and two of them were invited to come under his service, as he wanted to create a library-like master of Tabriz.
 These artists were Abd al-Samad and Mir Musavvir.
 However, for some reason, instead of Mir Musavvir, the service went to his son Mir Sayyid Ali.

 Humayun did not immediately regain his possessions in the Indian subcontinent.
 While this struggle took place, it was in a Kabul court.
 Mir Sayyid Ali arrived there in 1549, lived and worked there for as long as the summer of 1555 Humayun's army defeated in a battle the troops of Sikandar Shah.
 The Delhi gate was open, and his father Humayun regained the throne.
 The period of the artist's life in Kabul today carries very few works, among them "Portrait of a young writer".
 Mir Sayyid Ali is considered a master of the genre of portraiture, but Persian portraits were to a large extent conditioned and idealized character than were significantly different from the Mughal portrait, which was much more naturalistic.
 However, the "Portrait of a young writer" belongs to the best Persian portrait miniatures.
 Experts from the Los Angeles Museum believe that this may be a self-portrait of the artist.